remotesensinginfo/arcsi/README.md

 * Py6S
 * 6S

+## How to use ##

+Information is provided on the website (https://www.remotesensing.info/arcsi/) including some tutorials.

 ## Need support? ##

 If you need support using ARCSI or think you've found a bug please email us on rsgislib-support@googlegroups.com.